 Best School Garden

-For this category, ‘school’ is defined as any educational institution including preschools, childcare, primary schools, secondary colleges, special schools, TAFE's and higher education sites.
+For this category, ‘school’ is defined as any educational institution including preschools, childcare, primary schools, high schools, special schools.
 Entries in this category must demonstrate that the garden has predominantly resulted from the work of the students, with a connection between the garden and knowledge gained in the classroom an advantage.
 The garden can be of any variety.

 Best Business / Commercial Garden

-Gardens in this category can be of any size, and include places of worship, hospitals, industrial properties, businesses, nursing homes, retail premises and hotels.
+Gardens in this category can be of any size, and include places of worship, hospitals, industrial properties, businesses, nursing homes, schools, community areas, retail premises and hotels.
 The gardens can be of any variety.

 This category is open to Council employees and their immediate families who would like to enter the competition.
-There is no prize associated with this category.
-A Certificate only will be awarded to the winner.
+There is no prize associated with this category

 All entries in the Spring Garden Competition will be personally judged by a panel of appointed garden judges and horticulture professional.
 Wollondilly Shire Council will contact entrants to confirm their allocated judging time slot for the judging panel to view each Spring Garden Competition entry.
 Judging will take place from the end of September to early / mid October.